mvazquezc/scc-fun/demo6/README.md

 ## **Hands-on Demo 1**

-> **NOTE**: Below tests were run in a Fedora 35 machine with Podman v3.4.4, results may vary when using other O.S / Podman version.
+> **NOTE**: Below tests were run in a Fedora 38 machine with Podman v4.6.2, results may vary when using other O.S / Podman versions.

 In this demo we will see how _no_new_privs_ can be used to avoid SUID binaries.

 1. Create a small container image that has the `whoami` binary configured with SETUID bit

     ~~~sh
-    cat <<EOF > whoami-setuid.dockerfile
+    cat <<EOF > /tmp/whoami-setuid.dockerfile
-    FROM fedora:36
+    FROM fedora:38
     RUN chmod +s /usr/bin/whoami
     ENTRYPOINT /usr/bin/whoami
     EOF
     ~~~

     ~~~sh
-    podman build -f whoami-setuid.dockerfile -t whoami-setuid
+    podman build -f /tmp/whoami-setuid.dockerfile -t whoami-setuid
     ~~~

 2. If we run the image as user `1024` without setting the _no_new_privs_ bit this is what we get